princeton-ddss/blackfish/README.md

 ```

 ### Profiles
-The CLI uses "profiles" to store details of environments where Blackfish has been setup.
+The CLI uses "profiles.cfg" to store details of environments where Blackfish has been setup.
 Generally, Blackfish will be setup up on a local environment, i.e., a laptop, as well
 as a remote environment, e.g., an HPC cluster.
 When running commands, you can tell the
 CLI which of these environments to use with the `--profile` option.
 For example, you might